RajaJaganathan/express-error-handling/README.md

 How do we provide a consistent error interface ?

- Since we are handling the third party exceptions like Yup validation or MongoException, which has the different error schema will create a problem.
+ Since we are handling the third party exceptions like Yup validation or MongoException, which has the different error schema that will create a problem.
 We could solve this problem elegantly with the help of __factory function__. so that we can swap the Yup with Joi or something in later point even without knowing or altering too much in existing code.

 Our Factory function name called _createError_ that will take care of converting third party exception or any error to ApplicationError exception.
 Here the errorFactory.js appears below